LLNL/metall/docs/readthedocs/advanced_build/exmample_test_bench.md

 ## Additional CMake Options

 In addition to the standard CMake options, we have two additional options:

+* BUILD_DOC
+  * Build API document using Doxygen
+  * One can also build the document by using doxygen directly; see README.md in the repository of Metall.

 * BUILD_BENCH
     * Builds subdirectory bench/